 And let’s not forget about the decorations.

-But if after reading this, you think going the whole hog and creating a traditional Thanksgiving in France is just too much effort, why not do as a couple of our readers do and have a more low key celebration?
+But if after reading this, you think going the whole hog and creating a traditional Thanksgiving in France is just too much effort, you could always keep the most important elements – gathering loved ones together for food and drink – and ditch the turkey.